s9e/TextFormatter/docs/BBCodeMonkey.md

 Attribute preprocessors
 -----------------------
 Attribute preprocessors are a mechanism to parse the content of attributes before validation to extract the values of other attributes.
-They take the form of a {PARSE} token containing a regexp.
+They take the form of a {PARSE} token containing a regexp, or several regexps separated with commas.
 Any [named subpattern](http://docs.php.net/manual/en/regexp.reference.subpatterns.php) will create an attribute of the same name.
 For example, let's consider a BBCode that displays a user's first and last name:

     [name={PARSE=/(?<first>\w+) (?<last>\w+)/}]